 - a.
 If the member was admitted before they were covered by this policy

 - b.
 If the care is mainly for:

-- Cognitive decline
+- i.
+Cognitive decline

-- Dementia, including Alzheimer's disease
+- ii.
+Dementia, including Alzheimer's disease

 - c.
 Routine nursing care

 - d.
 Non-medical self-help or training

 - e.
 Personal hygiene or custodial care